Summer Travel: Elmvale Jungle Zoo

 What to Bring to the Elmvale Jungle Zoo?

 I recommend bringing snacks, and water to the park as the snack bar is not open at this time.
-We made the mistake of leaving our water in the car and due to safety precautions we were unable to grab it.
-But other than that I would suggest dressing according to the weather, and wearing good shoes to walk around.
+We forgot our water in the car, but we were able to purchase some on the property.
+But other than that I would suggest dressing according to the weather and wearing good shoes to walk around.
 The park does have a lot of shade along the trails but that also means there are a lot of mosquitos.

 It would be up to your discretion but the three things I would suggest bringing are sunscreen, mosquito repellant, and water.